Saint-Nom-la-Bretèche: History

+Population

+Transport

+The Saint-Nom-la-Bretèche–Forêt de Marly station is served by Transilien commuter trains and Île-de-France tramway Line 13 Express.

 Golf course

 Saint Nom is known internationally for its golf course in the Tuilerie area.

 History

 In 1954, Mr. Ortet, owner of the "Ferme de le Tuilerie", asked a real estate agent, Daniel Feau, to find a potential buyer for his property.
 Feau wanted to build a large golf course in the Paris area.

 On May 2, 1957, Mr. Entem, mayor of the village, officially revealed the project of a golf course to the town council.

 1959 saw the opening of a 36-hole golf course.

 Origin of the Trophée Lancôme

 Saint-Nom resident Gaëtan Mourgue D'Algue wanted to popularize the then little-known sport of Golf in France.
 With Dominique Motte, he suggested the creation of a new "champion-trophy" to Pierre Menet, the chairman of the Lancôme Company, whose goal would be to bring together eight of the best players in the world.

 The Canada Cup, took place in Saint-Nom-La-Bretèche in 1963, which enhanced the village's international reputation.

 The first 54-hole competition took place in 1970 and was won by Tony Jacklin.

 Renamed "Trophée Lancôme" it was played by Arnold Palmer, Gary Player and Seve Ballesteros.